Learn Cypriot Greek digitally.

 Constantina Fotiou holds a PhD and MA in Sociolinguistics from the University of Essex (UK) and a BA in English language and literature from the University of Cyprus.
 She is an English language teacher trainer with special training on materials and syllabus development as well as technology-assisted language teaching and learning.
 She has completed postdoctoral research work on contemporary Cypriot Greek and is also the co-author of a textbook for teaching Cypriot Greek as a foreign language.

-Her scholarly output includes peer-reviewed journal articles, edited volumes, and book chapters.
+Her scholarly output includes peer-reviewed journal articles, edited volumes and book chapters.
 Constantina is also active in academic outreach by frequently contributing articles to Cypriot newspapers and publishing blogs on topics related to language teaching and learning.

 • Dr. Natalia Pavlou